flexycode/CCOBJPGL-JAVA/README.md

 * You may not use this project for commercial purposes.
 * You may not redistribute or publish this project outside the National University of Manila without explicit permission.

+## GitHub Repository

+#### Feel free to use this modified template for your README file.
+You can copy and paste it directly into your repository's README.md file.